-A Beginner's Guide To Backcountry Hiking Prep
+A Beginner's Guide To Wilderness and Backcountry Hiking Prep

 From the Appalachian Trail in the East, to the Pacific Crest Trail in the West, and countless miles in-between, some of the best backcountry hiking destinations in North America are accessible in our national parks.

 Going out for a hike can mean just a few hours outside or a multi-day adventure.
 If you’re ready to graduate from day-hikes to overnight backpacking trips, make sure to prepare before leaving the crowds behind and heading deep into the wilderness and backcountry.